Kim Jong Un: "Why did he do it! Why!?"

 - Pirates of the Caribbean:

-- Elizabeth Swan, where she thanks and kisses Jack Sparrow for coming back to save them.
+- Pirates of the Caribbean: Dead Man's Chest: Elizabeth Swan, where she thanks and kisses Jack Sparrow for coming back to save them.
 As they near a mast, she deliberately chains him; this is because the Kraken is after Jack only, so she decides that Jack be trapped and eaten instead of the entire crew.

-- In the fourth film's London Chase Scene, Jack takes cover inside a wealthy older lady's carriage, and immediately leans over to smooch her behind the ear before resuming his escape.
+- Pirates of the Caribbean: On Stranger Tides: In the London Chase Scene, Jack takes cover inside a wealthy older lady's carriage, and immediately leans over to smooch her behind the ear before resuming his escape.
 She's apparently not displeased by this event... until she realizes that he's just fled with her jewelled earring in his mouth!

 - The seemingly sweet and innocent female lead turned out to be this in the Plot Twist for the film Derailed.